 Top 5 SEO Trends for 2018

-With 2018 well underway, many businesses are in the process of evaluating their digital marketing strategies to ensure they are using their resources as efficiently as possible.
-While high-quality backlinks, rich content, and focused keyword usage have long been essential for a healthy SEO ranking, the new year brings along a whole new set of challenges and considerations when trying to rank your website on page one.
-Let’s take a minute to explore some of the most important, up-and-coming SEO trends for 2018 and how you can ensure that your organic search appearance is as strong as possible this year and in the future.
+With 2018 well underway, many businesses are evaluating their digital marketing strategies to ensure they are using their resources as efficiently as possible.
+While high-quality backlinks, rich content, and focused keyword usage have long been essential for a healthy SEO ranking, the new year brings a new set of challenges and considerations when ranking your website on page one.
+Let’s take a minute to explore the top 5 SEO trends for 2018 and how you can ensure that your organic search appearance is as strong as possible this year and in the future.

 1. Mobile-First Indexing

-It has been nearly three years since Google announced that desktop searches had been surpassed by mobile searches on their search engine, and now nearly 60% of searches take place on smartphones and tablets.
+It has been nearly three years since Google announced that mobile searches on their search engine had surpassed desktop searches, and now nearly 60% of searches take place on smartphones and tablets.
 Google is finally responding to this shift in user behavior by rolling out their mobile-first indexing; this means that, “Google will create and rank its search listings based on the mobile version of content, even for listings that are shown to desktop users.”
-Providing a true one-to-one experience in terms of content and design for users on mobile devices will be a crucial element to maintaining quality search rankings in 2018.
+Providing a true one-to-one experience in terms of content and design for users on mobile devices will be crucial to maintaining quality search rankings in 2018.

 2. Site Performance, Speed, and User Experience